 Again, in a typical case, the parties remain in joint "legal custody" with one of the parents receiving "physical custody."
-Generally speaking, a parent will not be able to enjoy either legal custody or physical custody if they have engaged in abusive conduct towards the child, if a substance abuse issue exists, or some other important matter directly impacting upon the best interests of the child.
-Your lawyer should have the experience and knowledge to be able to explain that in depth.
+Generally speaking, a parent will not be able to enjoy either legal custody or physical custody if they have engaged in abusive conduct towards the child, if a substance use issue exists, or some other important matter directly impacts the best interests of the child or children.
+Your lawyer should have the experience and knowledge to be able to explain this in depth.